aboutlo/dotfiles/README.md

 This is my working progress dotfiles repo.
 It's still tiny but definitely better.

 ## Disclaimer
-I'm a `Javascript` and `Ruby on Rails` full-stack dev.
-I work on a OSX box.
+I'm a `Javascript` and ~Ruby on Rails~ engineer.
+I work on a MacOS box.
 So what you find here is a toolbox for those environments.

 ## Install